strawberry/baleen/docs/reference/README.md

 ### paginatedProducts
 The `filteredAndSortedProducts` array after pagination.
 This should be used to list products on the page.

-### products
-The products list after having filters applied and being sorted, this can be used to get all possible values from filters.

 ### sortMethods
 An array of methods by which the collection can be sorted.
 See [changeSortMethod](#changesortmethod) for how they might be used within a component.